allthingsnew/howweroll/styleguides/javascript.md

 ## Comma First

-In lists separated by commas that wrap to new lines place the commas at the beginning of the line (NPM style).
+In comma-separated lists that wrap to new lines place the commas at the beginning of the line (like NPM).
+Align the closing brace or bracket with the parent name.
+The listed set is indented once.

     var someVar = require('someModule')
       , another = require('another')
       , oneMore = require('yetAnotherThing')
-      , arrays = [ "one"
+      , arrays = [
+            "one"
           , "two"
           , "three"
         ]
-      , objects = { "one" : 1
+      , objects = {
+            "one" : 1
           , "two": 2
           , "three": 3
         }

 ## Whitespace